-Pillar Financial Services Inc. ("Pillar") is the administrator and W.A.
-Robinson Asset Management Ltd. ("W.A.") is the manager for the Corporation.
+Pillar Financial Services Inc. (the "Administrator") is the administrator and W.A.
+Robinson Asset Management Ltd. (the "Manager") is the manager for the Corporation.
 These companies are related parties in that they share common management.
 The Corporation signed new contracts for these services in 2008 under which Pillar and W.A. each charge an annual fee of 1% of the total asset value calculated on a monthly basis.
 These contracts were renewed for further five-year periods in 2013 and 2018.

 Administration and management fees paid under these agreements totaled \$1.2 million for the three months ended March 31, 2023 (three months ended March 31, 2022 - \$1.1 million) including applicable sales taxes.
+Included in accounts receivable is an amount of \$12,076 (December 31, 2022 - \$3,145 as restated) and \$13,646 (December 31, 2022 - \$3,555 as restated) due from Pillar and the Manager, respectively, for the amounts owing as a result of the adjustments to the assets under management which impacted the total costs of the services provided to the Corporation.